designwall/dw-question-answer/readme.md

 This is a developer's portal for DW Question & Answer and should _not_ be used for support.
 Please visit the [Support section](https://www.designwall.com/question/).

 ## Contributions ##
-Anyone is welcome to contribute to Easy Digital Downloads.
-Please read the [guidelines for contributing](https://github.com/designwall/dw-question-answer/blob/master/CONTRIBUTING.md) to this repository.
+Anyone is welcome to contribute to DW Question & Answer.
 There are various ways you can contribute:

 1. Raise an [Issue](https://github.com/designwall/dw-question-answer/issues) on GitHub
 2. Send us a Pull Request with your bug fixes and/or new features